 co·op·er·a·tive [koh-op-er-uh-tiv] noun

-Simply put, a cooperative is a business owned by the people using its services.
-Co-ops put into practice the idea that we are stronger together.
+A cooperative is a business owned by the people who use its services.
+Co-ops operate under–and practice–the idea that we are stronger together.

 The 7 Cooperative Principles